How is breast cancer diagnosed?

 A bone scan can help show if a cancer has spread (metastasized) to your bones.
 It can be more useful than standard x-rays because it can show all of the bones of the body at the same time and can find small areas of cancer spread not seen on plain x-rays.

 For this test, a small amount of low-level radioactive material is injected into a vein (intravenously, or IV).
-The substance settles in areas of bone changes throughout the entire skeleton over the course of a couple of hours.
+The substance settles in areas of bone changes throughout the entire skeleton in a couple of hours.
 You then lie on a table for about 30 minutes while a special camera detects the radioactivity and creates a picture of your skeleton.

 Areas of bone changes appear as "hot spots" on your skeleton—that is, they attract the radioactivity.
 These areas may suggest the presence of metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
 To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or CT or MRI scans to get a better look at the areas that light up, or they may even take biopsy samples of the bone.